Chandrika1302/Rent-Management-System/README.md

 an example of .env is also provided under ./api, a copy of this file on google drive for colloboration purposes can be requested from me [Here](https://drive.google.com/file/d/1ny_Jq6myp8s3SlVCL-o-VN5xPc1M1ZvV/view?usp=share_link).
 This has not been put in the github repository for obvious security reasons.

+## Some remarks
+1. API specs are located in api/api-specs.xlsx
+2. All methods are Post
+3. The API is *not* Restful.

+## API entities
+1. user: The logged in user or owner of the PG

 # Other Recommended stuff

 1. Use Linux - makes a lot of things easier.